SyneRBI/SIRF-SuperBuild/documentation/Basic-usage.md

      update_VM.sh

+When updating from an older version of SIRF, the system dependencies can be updated using

+     update_VM.sh -s

-This scripts has some additional options for advanced usage only.
+The script has some additional options for advanced usage only.
 For instance, if you are a developer and want to use the latest version of the software and want to run 10 build processes simultaneously, you could do

      update_VM.sh -t master -j 10

+Note that this will currently update the SIRF-SuperBuild software, but still use the `DEVEL_BUILD=OFF` option (see [here](https://github.com/SyneRBI/SIRF-SuperBuild#Building-with-specific-versions-of-dependencies) for more information.

+Of course, we recommend maing a copy of your VM, or a [snapshot](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/snapshots.html) before doing an update.